afcarl/fss17/essay.md

 - context aware: generates different conclusions for different regions of the data
 - self-tuning (knows how to tune its own parameters)

-How much does Person2's approach "cost" in terms of reduced fucntionality measured on some criteri?
+How much does Person2's approach "cost", compared to Person1, in terms of reduced fucntionality measured on some criteria?

 ## Sections

 Your essay should have the sections:

-- CRITERIA:
+- **CRITERIA**:
     - Briefly expand on the above criteria.
 Explain why each is useful/ useless or easy/hard.
-- KEY CRITERIA:
+- **KEY CRITERIA**:
     - Expand in details on  (or more) of the above that you most care about (explaining why)?
 Hint: the fewer you care about, the less you will have todo in this project.
-- CRITIQUE:
+- **CRITIQUE**:
-    - For any domain (x), what is the most popular, complex, slowest, most thorough state-of-the-art SOA tool?
+    - For any domain (see below), what is the most popular, complex, slowest, most thorough state-of-the-art SOA tool?
     - On which of the above criteria does that SOA fail?
-- REVIEW:
+- **REVIEW**:
     - What are   simple engineering approach that enables that criteria?
-- PLANNING: which of the REVIEWed technologies do you plan to implement and assess?
+- **PLANNING**: which of the REVIEWed technologies do you plan to implement and assess?
     - What is a plan for building it and **comparing** the performance of your simpler tools with the SOA in  order to determine what is won and lost between the simpler and the most complex.
     - For that comparison, consider use the stats.py tool